adamalbrecht/ngQuickDate/README.md

 ## Smarter Date/Time Parsing

 By default, dates and times entered into the 2 input boxes are parsed using javascript's built-in `Date.parse()` function.
 This function does not support many formats and can be inconsistent across platforms.
 I recommend using either the [Sugar.js](http://sugarjs.com/) or [Date.js](http://www.datejs.com/) library instead.
-With Date.js, the parse method on the Date object is overwritten, so you don't need configure anything.
+Of the 2, I recommend definitely Sugar.

 If you'd like to use Sugar, you can configure it to work like so:

 ```javascript
 app.config(function(ngQuickDateDefaultsProvider) {